The Many Sides of Voice Actor Radio: Anime

 An anime television series adaptation was announced on December 21, 2022.
 It was produced by Connect and directed by Hideki Tachibana, with scripts written by Keiichirō Ōchi, characters designed by Shoko Takimoto, who also served as chief animation director, and music composed by Keiichi Hirokawa and Kuniyuki Takahashi.
 The series aired from April 10 to June 26, 2024, on AT-X and other networks.
-The opening theme song is "Now On Air", performed by Miku Itō, while the ending theme song is "Stand by You", performed by Itō and Moe Toyota as their respective characters.
+The opening theme song is "Now On Air", performed by Miku Itō, and the ending theme song is "Stand by You", performed by Itō and Moe Toyota as their respective characters.
 Crunchyroll is streaming the series.
 Plus Media Networks Asia licensed the series in Southeast Asia.